SynCoLFinGer: Synthetic Contactless Fingerprint Generator: Proposed Method

 The simulation of a contactless captured fingerprint includes three processing steps (see Figs. \ref{fig:deformationfigure}, \ref{fig:contactlessfingerprint}): \begin{itemize} \item Fingerprint deformation \item Rotation \item Ridge line thinning and blurring \end{itemize}

 The fingerprint deformation transforms the SFinGe ridge pattern into a contactless fingerprint ridge pattern.
-Our deformation method implements a warp transformation which distorts the pixel along a deformation vector within a certain range around the vector, see Fig.~\ref{fig:deformationfigure} for an example.
+Our deformation method $d$ implements a warp transformation which distorts every pixel $P(x,y)$ along a deformation vector $\Vec{v}$ which starts at $P_s$ (and ends at $P_f$).
+The intensity of the warping is defined by $||\Vec{v}||$.
+The warping is implemented by shifting the pixel pixel $P(x,y)$ to its transformed pixel $P'(x,y) = P(x,y) * (||\Vec{v}|| * \log(||\Vec{p}||))$ where $||\Vec{p}||$ is the magnitude between the $P(x,y)$ and $P_s$.

 The distortion vectors are equally arranged around the contact-based ridge pattern and are facing towards the fingerprint template.
 The size of the contact-based ridge pattern defines the amount of deformation vectors, the length of the vectors and the distance between the ridge pattern and the vectors.
 The length of the distortion vectors in the upper area of the fingerprint is higher compared to the left and right border of the finger to represent the natural shape of a human finger.
+Fig.~\ref{fig:deformationfigure} illustrates this process.

 Slight rotations along the rolling axis occur because of the level of freedom during the finger presentation.
 SynCoLFinGer simulates these rotations by re-using the deformation algorithm.
 Here, the deformation vectors are facing horizontally in the opposite direction of the rolling.
 This leads to a stretching of one side and a compression on the other side of the fingerprint template which simulates a rolling of the finger (see Fig. \ref{fig:contactlessfingerprint} b).
 Our method simulates a rotation of up to approx. seven degrees of rolling.